rguzg/HapPy-Tweet/README.md

 # HapPy-Tweet
-Using TextBlob and python-twitter to classify and show positive tweets from your timeline!
+Using TextBlob and tweepy to classify and show positive tweets from your timeline!